ssurucu/SWE544_2015Fall_Project2/README.md

 4) Commit:fdce351 08/01/2016 - UI design completed and related files are added to the repo

-5) Commit:         11/01/2016 - Server side Ticket and User classes are defined, when a client connects Server creates a ticket for the user with random number between 1-99
+5) Commit:0f04003 11/01/2016 - Server side Ticket and User classes are defined, when a client connects Server creates a ticket for the user with random number between 1-99

+6) Commit:         11/01/2016 - Server is picking up number from the numbers list and returns it.
+Client side command is available now, for testing protocol rules